Qazim Mulleti: Early life

 Qazim Mulleti was born in "Sulejman Pasha" (Mulleti) neighborhood, in Tirana, Albania, Ottoman Empire on December 20, 1893.

 He had taken first studies in Monastir, continued at Zosimea gymnasium in Yannina, and later conducted studies at Galatasaray Mekteb-i Sultanisi in Istanbul, with the gold medal.
 He was a polyglot.
-Mulleti knew Turkish, Arabic, German, French, Italian, Latin, Greek, and Serbo-Croatian.
+Mulleti knew Albanian, Turkish, Arabic, German, French, Italian, Latin, Greek, and Serbo-Croatian.
 He was fond of horseriding, ice skating, and collecting souvenirs – in his house he put aside one floor for the purpose of a mini museum.

 In 1912, along with many other Albanian students of that time, he participated in raising the Albanian flag in Tirana and Vlora (see Albanian Declaration of Independence).
 In 1914, he was one of four adjutants of Prince Wied.
 He followed Wied to Vienna, where he lived until 1920.
 There, with the direct support and intervention of the Austrian Major General Ignaz Trollmann, who covered the Balkan region, Mulleti followed additional studies in the field of military diplomacy of war, together with his future enemy Ahmet Zogu and others.
 He was selected as a member of the Albanian delegation (36 people) that met with Archduke Franz Ferdinand of Austria congratulating him for the rise in power.